 He also is a four-term Mayor of Elon, the longest serving mayor in the town’s 117-year history. [more…]

-The head field hockey coach at the University of North Carolina since 1981, Karen Shelton has led UNC to national prominence in the form of six NCAA Championships, six NCAA runner-up finishes, 16 Atlantic Coast Conference titles and 27 winning seasons.
-She carries a career record of 482-133-9 and ranks fifth among NCAA coaches in career wins.
+The head field hockey coach at the University of North Carolina since 1981, Karen Shelton has led UNC to national prominence in the form of six NCAA Championships, six NCAA runner-up finishes and more than a dozen Atlantic Coast Conference titles.

 A member of the National Field Hockey Coaches Association Hall of Fame and the USA Field Hockey Hall of Fame, Shelton was a three-time national player of the year at West Chester State and helped the U.S. team to a bronze medal at the 1984 Olympic Games in Los Angeles. [more…]